STAGES

 Closing out each day of the show, leading multisport figures discuss hot topics for the future of the sport from improving access, safety and sustainability, to grassroots and athlete pathways.

-Speakers: Bianca Fernandez-Clark (Women in Tri UK) James Shipley (ATW Events)
+Speakers: Bianca Fernandez-Clark (Women in Tri UK) James Shipley (ATW Events) Harry Jones (PTO)

 MULTISPORT